CopilotKit/llamaindex-hitl-guide-example/README.md

 ### Agent Connection Issues
 If you see "I'm having trouble connecting to my tools", make sure:
-1. The LlamaIndex agent is running on port 8000
+1. The LlamaIndex agent is running on port 9000 (default when using `pnpm dev`/`npm run dev`).
+If you run `server.py` directly, it uses 8000—update `src/app/api/copilotkit/route.ts` accordingly.
 2. Your OpenAI API key is set correctly
 3. Both servers started successfully